 Compartmentalization of Service Providers

-The goal of using different service providers is to minimize the possibility of linking one pool of data to another, so that no one entity has access to your search history, your email, your private files, etc. This diversifying of personal data across different providers using different providers in different compartments of your digital life makes it much harder for adversaries to tie all the data back to you.
+The goal of using different service providers is to minimize the possibility of linking one pool of data to another, so that no one entity has access to your search history, your email, your private files, etc.

-How to Create Compartments?
+How to create compartments?

 - Switch to Firefox, Brave, and Tor Browser or any of these secure browsers that respect your privacy.